antixenoinitiative/axiwiki/recommended-controls.md

 > Example of limited input firegroup setups to allow easy use of heatsinks.
-(For example if your input sevices or setup do not allow for the use of more hotkey binds.)
+(For example if your input device or setup does not allow for the use of more hotkey binds.)

  ![](/controllerfiregroups.jpg =250x)